Short-Term vs. Long-Term Capital Gains Tax: What’s the Difference?

 What Are Capital Losses?

-You can use capital losses to lower your tax bills in three ways:
+When you sell an investment for less than you paid for it, you have a capital loss.
+You can use capital losses to lower your tax bill in three ways:

-- Offset capital gains: Subtract capital losses from your taxable capital gains without limit.
+- Offset capital gains.
+Subtract capital losses from your taxable capital gains without limit.
 If you have $1 million in gains and $1 million in losses, you can use both to zero each other out.

-- Reduce your regular income: If you've used all your capital losses to wipe out your capital gains, you can apply up to $3,000 in capital losses to reduce your income each year, or $1,500 if you're married filing separately.
+- Reduce your regular income.
+If you've used all your capital losses to wipe out your capital gains, you can apply up to $3,000 in capital losses to reduce your income each year, or $1,500 if you're married filing separately.

-- Carry over losses to future years: You can carry over any additional losses to offset income in future years, but the same limits apply: You can use any amount of losses to offset capital gains but only $3,000 to offset regular income.
+- Carry over losses to future years.
+You can carry over any additional losses to offset income in future years, but the same limits apply: You can use any amount of losses to offset capital gains but only $3,000 to offset regular income.

 How to Reduce Capital Gains Taxes

 - Invest in tax-advantaged accounts.
-Traditional IRAs and 401(k)s let you defer paying taxes on capital gains; you don't pay taxes until you withdraw money from your account.
+Traditional IRAs and 401(k)s let you defer paying taxes on capital gains; you don't pay taxes on gains until you withdraw money from your account.
 Gains in Roth IRAs, 529 educational savings plans and health savings accounts are tax-free as long as you make qualified withdrawals.

-Tip: If you live in your home for at least two of the five years prior to selling it, you may be able to exclude up to $250,000 in capital gains as single or head of household filer, or $500,000 if married filing jointly.
+Tip: If you live in your home for at least two of the five years prior to selling it, you may be able to exclude up to $250,000 in capital gains as a single or head of household filer, or $500,000 if married filing jointly.
 Learn more about what happens when you sell your home before two years are up.

 The Bottom Line